 2. Upgrade Your WordPress Theme

 WordPress has thousands of free themes.
 But not all of them are up to mark.
 Most of the free themes have comparably similar looks and shallow customization options, making it hard to create a branded look for your blog.

 When you want to create a professional brand, you need a distinctive design and particular to your blog.

 There are a couple of free themes that are highly customizable such as:

 The above two themes come with a premium add-on, which will help you completely change their look to create a new theme.
-Doing so, you’re blog will have a distinctive look and won’t look just like another blog on the web.
+By doing so, your blog will have a distinctive look and won’t look just like another blog on the web.

 A good theme should be mobile responsive and SEO friendly.
 If you have been blogging for a while, you might want to upgrade to a premium theme such as the Genesis framework.
 It has been one of the most popular premium WordPress themes of all time.

 3. Format Your Blog Post For Engagement

 People like to skim through content.
 Blog posts are no different.
 Most of the people who click through your post won’t read it from top to bottom.

 And if they feel you’re not proficient enough to write about the topic, they’ll leave as fast as they come.

 More than 55% of average web users spent only 15 seconds on a web page, so you must optimize and format your blog posts to engage your visitors.

 You want people to stick to your content for a long and possibly convert those people into your subscribers.

 The big question here: